mongodb/docs/source/reference/commands.rst

 .. dbcommand:: writeBacksQueued

-   :dbcommand:`writeBacksQueued` is an internal command that returns true if there are operations in the write back queue for the given :option:`mongos`.
+   :dbcommand:`writeBacksQueued` is an internal command that returns true if there are operations in the write back queue for the given :program:`mongos`.
    This command applies to sharded clusters only.

    .. slave-ok, admin-only